 I’ve been writing – fiction and non-fiction – for a long time.
 My first sale was an article to Good Housekeeping.
 I didn’t realise till later that I was starting at the top and would have to work very hard to stay there.
 If you’d like to hear the very first thing I ever sold to the BBC you can download it here.
 And I can go back further than that, to the age of ten when I read a story of mine from the stage of Benton Park Primary School in Newcastle upon Tyne to the assembled pupils and parents.
 Whatever I’ve written has always been full of false starts – an opening chapter or chapters that were only there as scaffolding to get the story going and had disappeared by the time I finally wrote END on the bottom of the last page.

-I’ve had this experience of characters talking to me, guiding me, again since then – I’m currently polishing When the Darkness Comes and I couldn’t have written that in anything like its present form if I hadn’t had Barabbas and Ras Tafar butting in with their comments and demands, but Billy was the first.
+I’ve had this experience of characters talking to me, guiding me, again since then – I’m currently polishing Darkness Comes and I couldn’t have written that in anything like its present form if I hadn’t had Barabbas and Ras Tafar butting in with their comments and demands, but Billy was the first.
 He took me to a new level of intensity in my writing.
 I’m grateful to him, though the experience was a bit like banging your head against a wall – nice when it stops.

 Working on the edit of When the Darkness Comes I came across this passage that I’d forgotten writing: